emgong/double-takes/app/posts/2015-10-12-configure-leiningen-for-clojurescript-and-clojure-testing.md

 So far, what we've seen has been fairly straightforward.
 We've moved our existing Clojure tests, created a home for our ClojureScript tests and created a new test suite build.
 Now, we're going to talk about the more tricky bits; how to actually get our ClojureScript tests to execute using PhantomJS.

 There are several components needed to get this to work.
-The first component, we've already completed by adding a test build that compiles the tests into JavaScript so that it they can be run by PhantomJS.
+The first component, we've already completed by adding a test build that compiles the tests into JavaScript so they can be run by PhantomJS.

-Let's next create a script that will fire up headless browser that we'll eventually use to execute our tests.
+Let's next create a script that will fire up a headless browser that we'll eventually use to execute our tests.
 As you can see from the new `:test` profile, we're outputting the compiled JavaScript to a `resources` directory.
 We'll create this new PhantomJS script and save it to a new `resources/test/phantom` path as `runner.js`.
 Below is the script:

 ```javascript
 var page = require('webpage').create();